LibreWeb/LibreWeb-Browser/README.md

 #### MacOS Build

 We're currently using [GitHub Actions](https://github.com/LibreWeb/Browser/blob/master/.github/workflows/macOS-build.yml) for the [macOS build](https://github.com/LibreWeb/Browser/actions/workflows/macOS-build.yml).
-You could already download the artifact if you want.
+You could already download the artifact if you want, but do not expect the runtime to work.

-Packaging towards MacOS is still in progress.
+*Note:* **Packaging towards MacOS is still in progress**

 ## LibreWeb Research